Here's definitive proof that a good guy with a gun doesn't always stop a bad guy with a gun

 The problem for LaPierre is that this latest shooting in Parkland, Florida, isn't an affirmation of that view.
 It's a direct rebuttal.

-There was a good guy with a gun in the school when the bad guy with a gun started murdering people.
+There was a good guy with a gun just outside the school when the bad guy with a gun started murdering people.
 The good guy with the gun wasn't the solution.
 He didn't stop it.

 What the Parkland school shooting exposes is the fallacy in LaPierre's argument: This is not a simple problem.
 And it does not have a simple solution like arming more people.

-Note: Correction: This post has been updated to accurately describe where Peterson was during the shooting.